lnmthnu/Customer-Segmentation-Using-RFM-and-Clustering/README.md

-# Customer Segmentation & Revenue Analysis
+# Customer Segmentation using RFM analysis and Clustering

 ## 📌 Overview